grasmash/distro-guide/README.md

-__Intended Audience__: Project Managers and Techincal Architects intended to create, distribut, and maintain a Drupal distribution for customers.
+__Intended Audience__: Project Managers and Techincal Architects intended to create, distribute, and maintain a Drupal distribution for customers.

 # Distribution Guide